shaolin182-transactions/transactions-deployment/README.md

 ![](https://github.com/shaolin182/transactions-java/workflows/integration-test/badge.svg)

-Aim of this project is to deploy transaction app Several configuration can exists depending on technologies
+Aim of this project is to deploy transaction app Several configuration can exist depending on technologies

-# KeyCloak Configuration

-- Create 'transactions' realm
-- Import clients configurations
-  - ./keycloak/transactions-api.json
-  - ./keycloak/transactions-client.json
-- Create client scope 'reader' and 'writer' and associate it to client configuration
-- Create a role 'transaction-reader'
-- Create a user
-  - set its password
-  - associate it to role 'transaction-reader'

 # Handle database dumps